`

 MEV and priority fees flow through channels that are hard to see and harder to access.
-Flowra brings them into the open — creating a transparent auction where validators, users, and searchers all participate on equal footing.
+Flowra brings them into the open with a transparent, compliance-grade auction built for validators, institutions, and users on equal footing.

 Today's Solana infrastructure tends to concentrate ordering power among a small number of providers.
 MEV flows through private channels, fee levels are hard to read, and validators have limited flexibility in how they participate.